 The whoami command in Linux

-The whoami is a very straightforward command with no customization options.
+The whoami command in Linux is straightforward with no customization options.
 The sole purpose of the command is to find out which user you’re currently logged in as.

-On single-user systems, this command is of pretty much no use.
+On single-user systems, the whoami command in Linux is of no use.
 But, when working with multiple systems, sudo-ing through multiple users, ssh-ing in multiple systems, you will tend to get lost at times as to what user is currently in use.